Sunday, July 26, 2020

 4. Alas, compassion!

-You were cruel and used hate as a tool.
+You are cruel and use hate as a tool.

 In your greed and stupidity,